HBOCodeLabs/istanbul-reporter-html-monorepo/README.md

 In the summary listing and breadcrumb links, files under this folder path will be displayed under `docs-site` (the project name), instead of `src/sites/docs` (the project path).

-In some cases you may prefer to use the project paths instead of the names, or, you like the name but want some path context as well.
-You can customize the `name` property to achieve the desired result.
+In some cases you may prefer to use the project paths instead of the names, or your users would like to see both the file path and the project name.
+You can customize the `name` property to achieve your desired result.

 ```js
 // Organize by project, but display only the path